fb-pixel

 This site contains affiliate links to products we recommend.
 We may receive a commission for purchases made through these links.

-We love giving heartfelt, homemade gifts, or gifts purchased from small family-owned or local businesses.
-Whether you want to make your own gifts or buy them this year, here are our best suggestions for Christmas gifts for the homesteader in your life.
+We love giving heartfelt, homemade Christmas gifts or gifts purchased from small, family-owned or local businesses.
+Whether you want to make your own gifts or buy them this year, here are our best suggestions for Christmas homesteading gifts for the homesteader in your life.

 Christmas can either be a highly stressful time, with a lot of pressure and obligation, or it can be an enjoyable time spent with family and friends, free from obligation and stress.